 The grave of U.S.S.
 Arizona marks the spot of where 1177 sailors and marines were killed by the surprise Japanese attack.
 It was particularly moving.

 More on Pearl Harbor in a separate post.

 Day 10: Monday 27th March – Honolulu

 Today we walked up and down Waikiki Beach and watched some of the surfers who are far braver than I could ever be what with me having a phobia of deep water……

-But anyway you can’t go to Hawaii without going to see a traditional Hawaiian Laou can you?
+But anyway you can’t go to Hawaii without going to see a traditional Hawaiian Luau can you?

 We had pre-booked ours at the Hilton Hawaiian Village Waikiki Beach Resort.
 There was lot’s of traditional Hawaiian dancing, food and music including hula.

-I’ve got some blurry photographs of that to show you too.
+I’ve got some blurry photographs of that Luau we went to, to show you too!